terencetatefua/samo-assement/README.md

 -Terraform and AWS CLI installed.
 -Update backend s3 with appropriate names
 -create s3 bucket for backend and dynamodb for state lock -create secret in AWS secret manager.
-This configuration ensures that existing secrets are used to configure the RDS instances without creating new secrets through Terraform for security purposes
+This configuration ensures that existing secrets are used to -configure the RDS instances without creating new secrets through Terraform for security purposes
--update username and password in rds module with appropriate aws secret manager details
+-update username and password in rds module with appropriate aws secret manager detail -Ensure to request a domain in AWS Route53
+-update the dns name to your name of choice
+-create record in your domain for cloudfront. e.g api.domian.com

 ## Note
 -create the necessary IAM policies and roles so that the ECS inventory service has full DynamoDB access, while the product and user services have read-only access.